Team

 J. Mardrice received a Master’s of Science degree in Administration from the University of South Dakota in 2019 with a concentration in Organizational Leadership.
 He was a contracted affiliate with the federal government for 10 years, serving as a program manager for the Social Security Administration (SSA).
 After a brief stint as Operations Manager for BauscherHepp, an international distributor of tabletop and buffet products, he returned to the federal government as an IT Specialist for SSA Headquarters in 2023.

 J. Ra’Chel Fowler, Marketing Director, is a seasoned Consent-Forward performance artist with a penchant for roles that emphasize the intricate facets of femininity.
-She is concurrently pursuing the credentials necessary to be certified as an Intimacy Coordinator and Director.
+She is concurrently pursuing the credentials necessary to be certified as an intimacy Coordinator and Director.

 J. Ra’Chel possesses additional advanced degrees in Criminal Justice and Forensic Psychology, respectively, and is a graduate of the theatre department at NCCU.
 J. Ra’Chel is a Certified Paralegal and a Criminologist operating within the framework of diversity, equity, and inclusion (DEI).
 Her principal endeavor is to ensure that the juvenile and criminal legal systems are more humane, effective, and equitable.
 She brings a distinctive viewpoint to the performance world by virtue of the intersectionality of her creative endeavors and professional achievements.
+J. Ra’Chel has the intention of leaving each experience she enters, both on and off stage, with a positive transformation.
+It is evident that each creative space she enters serves to accomplish this.

 Shereatha McLean Terry, Secretary and Communications Director, is a North Carolina native and has worked in the theatre community for twelve years, in mental health for 17 years, and in education for 10 years.
 She maintains a bachelor’s in Sociology and Criminal Justice and Masters in Education.
 Shereatha’s theatre experience includes stage management, lighting/sound technician, costume assistance, mental health/social-emotional support in the theatre setting, and COVID safety.
 In education and mental health, her devotion is to students with autism, underserved populations, parent advocacy, and instructional professional development.